 There are a few blood tests that you can take to measure your thyroid hormone levels and diagnose thyroid conditions:

 WP Thyroid and Nature-Throid are natural hypothyroid treatments formulated to mimic your body’s physiological processes.
 Both medications have been trusted for more than 80 years by physicians and patients alike and are hypoallergenic, free of gluten, corn and artificial colors and flavors.

 Since WP Thyroid and Nature-Throid contain thyroid USP (desiccated porcine thyroid), they adhere to strict United States Pharmacopeia (USP) monographs for potency and consistency and have guaranteed T4 and T3 hormone levels.
 Every batch is tested to ensure it meets or exceeds these USP standards.
-While the industry allows for a monograph discrepancy of +/-10% between T4 and T3, WP Thyroid and Nature-Throid are not released outside of +/-2%.
+While the official USP monograph allows deviation of +/-10% on both T3 and T4, WP Thyroid and Nature-Throid are not released outside of +/-5% deviation and typically achieve +/-2%.
 WP Thyroid and Nature-Throid also comply with all USP pharmaceutical guidelines and FDA manufacturing and processing.
 Neither medication has ever been voluntarily or FDA recalled for inconsistent hormone levels.

 What to expect from hypothyroidism

 It is not uncommon for women to suffer from hypothyroidism during pregnancy.
 Some women enter the pregnancy with the condition, while others develop it during or after pregnancy.
 If you are planning a pregnancy, talk to your doctor about the potential effects of hypothyroidism.